H3N2 aptamer

 SELEX

-In 2006, Gopinath SCB, Misono TS, Kawasaki K, et al. obtained aptamers from a random RNA sequence library through the SELEX method.
-Among the RNA molecules obtained from the tenth round of screening, 17 clones were cloned and sequenced, and their sequences were classified into three main groups.
-They aslo used surface plasmon resonance (SPR) to identify the phosphate groups in the ligand that are crucial for HA binding, and mapped the smallest RNA motif that can bind to A/Panama virus HA[1].
+In 2006, Kumar, P. K. R et al. derived aptamers from a random RNA sequence library via the SELEX technique.
+From the tenth screening round, 17 clones were sequenced and their sequences categorised into three main groups.
+They also employed surface plasmon resonance (SPR) to pinpoint the phosphate groups in the ligand vital for HA binding, and mapped the smallest RNA motif capable of binding to the A/Panama virus HA[1].

 Detailed information are accessible on SELEX page.